 There’s much more to know about our history.
 Whether you’re a student, teacher, researcher or someone who’s simply curious about the history of energy and our company, here’s how to learn more.

-The official history of BP includes three weighty volumes, with a fourth volume on the way.
-The series is published by Cambridge University Press and includes:
+The official history of bp comprises three weighty volumes and is published by Cambridge University Press: